 The district declined further comment, again referring only to the statement, which was posted last week on the district website.

 Mr. Regan, 48, of Quogue, earned $187,693 in 2018, according to SeeThroughNY.
-He is married and has two sons.
+He is married and has one son and daughter.
 He replaced David Wicks as high school principal in 2013, when Mr. Wicks became the district’s assistant superintendent of curriculum and instruction.
 Mr. O’Hara then filled Mr. Regan’s position as assistant high school principal.

 Mr. Regan was first hired as an assistant principal in June 2006 in a split school board vote.
 His position was created when the district eliminated department chairperson positions, a decision that encountered opposition from the teachers union and three board members.